Landrum Bolling

-Landrum Rymer Bolling (November 13, 1913 – January 17, 2018) was an American journalist and diplomat and a noted pacifist who was a leading expert and activist for peaceful resolution of the Israel-Palestine conflict.
+Landrum Rymer Bolling (November 13, 1913, – January 17, 2018) was an American journalist, diplomat, and a noted pacifist who was a leading expert and activist for peaceful resolution of the Israel-Palestine conflict.
 He first worked as a war correspondent during and after World War II.
 He taught at Beloit College and Brown University before serving as president of Earlham College from 1958 to 1973.
-He was actively involved in the foreign policies of several presidential administrations, serving as an unofficial communication channel between the U.S. and the Palestinian Liberation Organization in Jimmy Carter's administration.
+He was actively involved in the foreign policies of several presidential administrations, serving as an unofficial communication channel between the U.S. and the Palestine Liberation Organization in Jimmy Carter's administration.
 He was honored with many awards for his work to promote peace, and in the fall of 2002, Earlham College named its new social sciences building after him.